 Here are some more examples of unhealthy boundaries:

-Establishing healthy boundaries in a recovery coaching program or rehab centers in Dallas, TX has many benefits that help you maintain sobriety and motivation to live sober on a long-term basis.
-Not only setting boundaries but sticking to them and not compromising on them is an essential part of recovery for both the addict and their loved ones.
-Here are the most important benefits we’ve seen for setting your own boundaries in sobriety…
+Establishing healthy boundaries in a recovery coaching program or rehab centers in Dallas, TX has many benefits that help you maintain sobriety.
+It also provides motivation to live sober on a long-term basis.
+Not only setting boundaries but sticking to them and not compromising them is an essential part of recovery for both the addict and their loved ones.

 - You Gain Communication Skills.
 Similar to learning your own self-worth in sobriety, in time, you’ll learn to recognize what you want and need in your life.
 Eventually, you will be able to communicate that effectively to others.
 You’ll also learn to communicate relationship wants and needs, as well as learning to communicate without blaming others for your discretions.

 - You’ll Learn to Take Responsibility for Your Life.
-In sobriety, you learn to take ownership of your actions!
+In sobriety, you learn to take ownership of your actions.
 You learn to live a life of integrity and character.
-Throughout learning to love and respect yourself, this will bleed into developing an all-around healthy lifestyle which includes learning to accept the consequences of your behaviors.
+Learning to love and respect yourself will bleed into developing an all-around healthy lifestyle, which includes learning to accept the consequences of your behaviors and actions.

 - You’ll Experience a Higher Quality of Life.
 All of these benefits contribute to a more fulfilling life overall.
-Boundaries improve you establishing healthier and more rewarding relationships with yourself, others, and the world around you.
+Boundaries improve your ability to establish healthier and more rewarding relationships with yourself, others, and the world around you.

-Defining your boundaries is much easier than enforcing them, and learning how to do this takes time & practice.
+Defining your boundaries is much easier than enforcing them.
+Learning how to do this takes time and practice.
 Here are ways to establish personal boundaries while in a recovery coaching program or addition treatment centers in Dallas.

 - Identify harmful risk factors.
 People, places, possessions, thoughts, feelings, and behaviors all have the potential to put your sobriety at risk.
 Identifying these is the first step.
-You will need to establish boundaries around every single one of these.
+You will need to establish boundaries around every single risk factor.

 - Develop your plan.
 This plan can include rules, limits, and enforceable actions that you can adopt into everyday life.
-This can look like deleting phone numbers of old friends you used to use with, or changing your number altogether.
+This can include something like deleting phone numbers of old friends you used to use with or changing your phone number altogether.
 It could look like never shopping at a store that sells alcohol.
-Whatever these rules look like to you, creating them is how you begin to define your own boundaries and executing these adaptations immediately.
+Whatever these rules look like to you, creating them is how you begin to define your own boundaries and executing them immediately.

 - Be accountable to others.
-Whether its opening up to your therapists, sponsor, program managers, or friends in sobriety, being able to share these boundaries is the best way to stay accountable.
-Recovery isn’t maintained alone!
-In order to stay sober, we must have peers that we share with, in support of one another.
+Whether it’s opening up to your therapists, sponsor, program managers, or friends in sobriety, being able to share these boundaries is the best way to stay accountable.
+Recovery isn’t maintained alone.
+In order to stay sober, we must have peers that we share with and support one another.

-- Stay consistent & state your limits.
+- Stay consistent and state your limits.
 Holding the boundaries you’ve identified is just as important as developing them in the first place.
 Setting these lets others know how far they can go.
 Once boundaries are in place you must be assertive when others ignore them!
-You can’t be afraid to stand up to others & let them know if they have stepped over a boundary.
+You can’t be afraid to stand up to others and let them know if they have stepped over a boundary.
 You must be honest with yourself and others who will hold you accountable.
-Respect the boundaries of others.
-And finally…

 - You’re not the only person with boundaries!
 Treat others’ boundaries the way you’d like yours to be treated.
-Even if theirs are different from yours, give them the respect you’d like to see for yourself.
+Even if their boundaries are different from yours, give them the respect you’d like to see for yourself.